foundry-rs/starknet-foundry/docs/src/testing/running-tests.md

 ## Stopping Test Execution After First Failed Test

-To stop the test execution after first failed test, you can pass an `--exit-first` flag along with `forge` command.
+To stop the test execution after first failed test, you can pass an `--exit-first` flag along with `snforge` command.

 ```shell
 $ snforge --exit-first